The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Introduction

-OTTER is a successor to the original Open Astronomy Catalogs \citep[OAC; i.e. the Open Supernovae Catalog and Open TDE Catalog;][]{guillochon_open_2017, auchettl_new_2017}, which have not been maintained since $\sim 2022$.
+OTTER is a successor to the original Open Astronomy Catalogs \citep[OAC; i.e. the Open Supernovae Catalog and Open TDE Catalog;][]{guillochon_open_2017, auchettl_new_2017}, which have not been maintained since $\sim 2018$.
 Building off the OACs, we designed our infrastructure to both inherently store multiwavelength data and scale efficiently with large all sky surveys.
 In particular, we have built a flexible dataset structure (i.e., a ``data schema'') to explicitly store information about the nuances related to X-ray and radio data in the catalog (e.g., the fact that X-ray fluxes are model dependent, see \S\ref{sec:xray-data-cleaning}).
-Additionally, we incorporate the ability for each transient to have multiple classifications with descriptive flags to allow for appropriate sample selection.
+Additionally, we incorporate the ability for each transient to have multiple classifications with descriptive flags to allow for ease of sample selection (e.g., a flag that tells the user if the event is spectroscopically classified, or another flag that tells the user if the classification is debated).
 This is important to account for transients that change their classifications because of new observational evidence \citep[e.g., AT\,2017bcc, which was initially classified as a TDE but later reclassified as an ambiguous nuclear transient;][]{2017TNSCR.221....1B, ridley_time-varying_2024} or transients that appear to transition between classifications over time \citep[e.g., SN PTF11iqb, which observationally evolved from a Type IIn to Type IIP/L at late times; ][]{smith_ptf11iqb_2015}.

 This paper presents an initial release of the OTTER data storage and analysis tools for published transient metadata and photometric datasets.
 This release includes both a web application and API for data access.
 We would like to emphasize that, while we currently focus on transient metadata and photometry, the infrastructure we have developed can also handle other types of transient data (e.g., host galaxy photometry and/or transient spectra\footnote{While the OTTER framework can handle spectroscopy, we defer transient spectroscopic data storage and curation to WISeREP \citep[]{2012PASP..124..668Y}.}) and we expect it to scale efficiently.